vidio-research/ai-video-cutting-research-preview/README.md

 Additionally, the method implements a reform of the self-attention mechanism within the denoising UNet architecture by introducing spatial-temporal attention, which further ensures frame consistency in the edited video [59].

 Despite its succinct design, FateZero is the first method to demonstrate the capability of zero-shot text-driven video style and local attribute editing directly from a trained text-to-image model [59].
 It also exhibits a better zero-shot shape-aware editing ability when leveraging text-to-video models [59].
 Extensive experiments have validated FateZero's superior temporal consistency and overall editing capabilities compared to previous works in the field [59].
-The emphasis on manipulating attention maps during the diffusion process highlights the critical role of these mechanisms in achieving coherent and localized video edits without requiring per-prompt training or user-specific masks.59
+The emphasis on manipulating attention maps during the diffusion process highlights the critical role of these mechanisms in achieving coherent and localized video edits without requiring per-prompt training or user-specific masks [59].

 **VidEdit** [16] introduces a zero-shot and spatially aware approach to text-driven video editing, addressing the limitations of existing diffusion-based methods that often struggle with precise control and maintaining temporal consistency, especially in longer videos [74].